Techtonica/curriculum/projects/eventonica/README.md

 ### Users

 - Add a new User
+- Update a User
 - Delete a User

 ### Favorite Events

 - A User can **favorite** an Event
+- A User can **unfavorite** an Event
 - A User can view their list of previously favorite events
-- A User can **unfavorite** an Event

 ## Assignment Sequence